Olster1/adventure_game/README.md

 This is a Top Down Adventure Puzzle Game in the style of games like "Links Awakening".
 It's written in simple C++.

+## Building
+### MAC OS SDL2 Backend
+Must have SDL2.framework in /Library/Frameworks
+If you don't:
+1. got to ./macos_frameworks folder in this repo
+2. open dmg,
+3. drag SDL2.framework to into /Library/Frameworks
+4. in terminal ./run.sh

+### MAC OS Native Backend

 ## Engine Features
 - [x] Supports both SDL & Win32 platform layer
 - [x] Supports both OpenGL 3.3 & D3D 11 renderer